Charlotte MacLeod: Biography

 MacLeod tailored her books to fit into the cozy mystery genre, i.e. avoiding too much violence, gore, or sex while featuring a humorous and literate-yet-light style, likable protagonists, and eccentric casts of secondary characters.

 Her work sold over one million copies in the United States as well as Canada and Japan.
 MacLeod was co-founder of the American Crime Writers League and served as president.
 She received a Nero Award for The Corpse in Oozak's Pond in 1987, which was also nominated for an Edgar Award.

 MacLeod began writing at 6 a.m. each day, continued through the morning, then used the afternoon for rewrites.
 She only started new books on Sundays.
 Although described as a "true lady" and often seen with hat and white gloves, while writing she would stay dressed in a bathrobe to avoid the temptation of leaving the house for an errand.

 MacLeod spent her final years in Maine.
 Toward the end of her years she suffered from Alzheimer's disease.
-She died on January 14, 2005, in a Lewiston, Maine nursing home.
+She died on January 14, 2005, at a nursing home in Lewiston, Maine.

+Awards

+In 1998, MacLeod received the Malice Domestic Award for Lifetime Achievement.